excoffierleonard/embedder/README.md

 # [Embedder](https://embedder.excoffierleonard.com)

-REST API service that takes in texts and returns their embeddings.
+REST API service that takes in texts and returns their vector embeddings.

 The goal of this project is to provide a central hub for embedding services.